sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/datadog.md

 ### Estimating the energy usage and carbon footprint of your infrastructure

-After collecting metrics for a few hours, **{project.name}** can estimate the power consumption, energy costs, and carbon emissions of your overall IT infrastructure, sites and even hosts on a daily, monthly, and yearly basis.
+After collecting metrics for a few hours, **${project.name}** can estimate the power consumption, energy costs, and carbon emissions of your overall IT infrastructure, sites and even hosts on a daily, monthly, and yearly basis.

 ![Datadog Dashboards -Estimated consumption and emissions](../images/datadog-main-estimated-consumption-and-emissions.png)